vanilla-music/vanilla-music-tag-editor/README.md

 This repository hosts plugin for Vanilla Music.
 Prior to use it you should have [Vanilla Music player](https://github.com/vanilla-music/vanilla) installed

 Once both player and this plugin are installed, request a context menu from library screen, select "Plugins" and "Tag editor" afterwards.

 # Features

 * Tag editing of multiple audiofile formats (mp3/ogg/flac)
-* Custom tag editing (lyrics, track no, comment etc.)
+* Custom tag editing (lyrics, track number, comment etc.)
 * Lightweight (640 KB in release apk)

 # Donate